google/digitalbuildings/ontology/docs/building_config.md

 Inside the `translation` block, keys correspond to standard fields in the ontology.
 Within each field block we provide information about the following:

-*   `present_value`: defines the fully qualified path in the device's native JSON payload that contains the value of this field
+*   `present_value`: defines the fully qualified path in the devices native JSON payload that contains the value of this field
-*   `value_range`: If `present_value` is a dimensional number, defines the expected minimum and maximum value for the field, in the unit that is specified in the `units` block.
-This is an optional key and can be specified when there is a fixed range of values that the field is expected to have.
-If it is specified, then units must also be specified.
-The value range is used to measure data quality of telemetry and to validate writeback requests.
 *   `units`: when `present_value` is a dimensional number, this block defines information about the payload location that defines dimensional units for this field's `present_value`
     *   `key`: defines the fully qualified path to the section of the payload that calls out the units
-    *   `values`: Maps a standard Digital Buildings unit to the value in the payload that represents that unit.
-Only one unit is allowed per field.
+    *   `values`: Maps standard Digital Buildings units to the values in the payload that represent those units
 *   `states`: If `present_value` represents a multistate value, this block is used to map the native state values to standard ones.
 Each map key is a standard state, and its value is the corresponding native value, or a list